 Know Your Credit Score

 The key to all of this is to simply make sure that you know your credit score at all times.
 If you need to take out a loan, you should know what you may or may not qualify for based on your score.
+Plus, you definitely need to know your credit score if you're looking to take out other loans with poor credit.

 That's why I recommend that everyone use a free service like Credit Karma to check your credit score.
 Credit Karma is truly free, and they don't require a credit card or anything to sign up.
 When you do sign up, you can view your score and other tools that will help you improve your score.
 You've probably seen their commercials on TV, and I use them myself.